 A few model shops and individuals have taken the plunge and can supply Japanese models outside Japan.
 Most of them are located in Australia, the USA or the UK.
 Most run a mail order service.

-In Germany you can get Japanese railway models from DM-Toys.
+Germany you can get Japanese railway models from DM-Toys.
 Open to everyone.
-Highly recommended!

 1999 Hobby Search is a Japanese mail order business.
 Reasonable selection of mainstream manufacturers, including HO scale.

-Awaza is a good site to spot new Japanse model railway
+Railcraft Awaza is a good site to spot new Japanse model railway products.
+Japanese language.